History of the New Orleans Saints: 2002

 The 2002 season started with promise (in the now geographically accurate NFC South division) but finished in familiar fashion.
-The Saints began the year with impressive wins over three 2001 playoff teams – an overtime win over new division rival Tampa Bay, a 15-point trouncing of Green Bay, and a come-from-behind win over Chicago on the road.
-But the season would include a loss to bottom-dweller Detroit, as well as another late-season collapse that included three straight losses to Minnesota, Cincinnati, and Carolina, when a victory in any one of these three games would have all but guaranteed a playoff berth.
 The Saints, after starting 6–1, finished at 9–7 and missed the playoffs once again.

 Jim Haslett and his coaching staff drew criticism for not benching starting quarterback Aaron Brooks in any of the season's final games.
 Brooks had been hobbled by a shoulder injury, and though both he and Haslett insisted the injury would not affect his play, Brooks' performance suggested otherwise.
 Over the last six games of the season, Brooks completed only 47% of his passes, throwing for six touchdowns and five interceptions and losing six fumbles.
 His passer rating over those six games was 66.7, far less than his 80.1 rating over the entire season.

-Backing up Brooks in 2002 was fan-favorite Jake Delhomme, who'd played at nearby UL-Lafayette and had come off the bench to cement a victory over Tampa Bay several weeks earlier.
-Brooks' poor performance late in the 2002 season prompted fans to chant "We Want Jake!" at games, but Haslett ignored these chants.
-In the offseason, Delhomme signed with Carolina, in part because he'd be able to compete for the starting job.
-Delhomme would lead the Panthers to Super Bowl XXXVIII in his first season in Carolina, further rubbing salt in the wounds of Saints fans.
+Backing up Brooks in 2002 was fan-favorite Jake Delhomme, who later signed with the Carolina Panthers, leading them to Super Bowl XXXVIII.

 2003

-The 2003 season started off poorly for the Saints, going 1–4 in their first five games, including a 55–21 blowout loss at home against the Indianapolis Colts, as Colts quarterback and New Orleans native Peyton Manning threw six touchdown passes to hand the Saints a humiliating loss on national television.
+The 2003 season started off poorly for the Saints, going 1–4 in their first five games, including a 55–21 blowout loss at home against the Indianapolis Colts.
 The Saints, however, would rebound somewhat from their poor start and finish the season 8–8.
 McAllister ran for a career-high 1,641 yards.